MeshInspector/MeshLib/measurement_units.md

 Our convention is:
 * Store angles in radians (converting to degrees in GUI).
 * Store lengths as is (we append `mm` or `inch` suffix in GUI depending on the settings, without converting the value).
+* Percentages should be stored as numbers between `0` and `1` (multiplied by 100 and displayed as percents in the GUI).

 ### Converting between units